joipoi/RootPi_Voice/README.md

 I want to try some different soultion using another tool, maybe something AI related.

 # Audio file conversion
+(This is only relevent for debugging, not for our main program)

 When creating or downloading wav files they might not be encoded right.
 We can fix this by using [ffmpeg](https://www.ffmpeg.org/).
 I already had ffmpeg installed by maybe you need to install it.

 To encode one file with ffmpeg you can use this command